 Design Studies Major

-The design studies major prepares students to think creatively about visual communication problems by gaining experience in print design, webpage design, digital imaging, and developing design systems.
+The design studies major prepares students to think creatively about visual communication challenges by gaining experience in print, digital, and UIUX design.
+Students study the design of communications, products, environments, systems, and services.

 The Engineering major equips students with a solid foundation in engineering principals for a variety of fields including aerospace, agriculture, automotive, business, defense, energy, health care, and telecommunications.